 Behavior and Message Cause Action

-Refer to the given error code.
-Refer to the action for the error
+failed to set up Refer to the given error code.
+Refer to the action for the error code.

-failed to set up code.

-Error code: %x
+Error code: %x code.

 %x: error code

-Less than 9.0 has been installed.
-Af- The old version of the EXPRESS- Uninstall the old version of the EXter uninstalling, reinstall it again.
-CLUSTER has been installed.
+Less than 9.0 has been in- The old version of the EXPRESS- Uninstall the old version of the EXstalled.
+After uninstalling, rein- CLUSTER has been installed.
 PRESSCLUSTER and install the

-current version.
+stall it again. current version.

 Refer to the explanation of the given Refer to the action for the given er-

 Failed to set up (%d) error code. ror code.

 Error code: %x

 After restart, install it.

 %d: internal code

 %x: error code